 The Authority has classified its revenues as either operating or nonoperating.
-Operating revenue includes activities that have the characteristics of exchange transactions including passenger fares and special transit fares and charter service.
+Operating revenue includes activities that have the characteristics of exchange transactions including passenger fares and contract services.
 Nonoperating revenue includes activities that have the characteristics of nonexchange transactions, such as sales tax proceeds and most federal, state, and local grants and contracts.